gauravfodekar/NodeJSNotes/README.md

 Both of these methods for deep copying objects and arrays provide you with a new object or array that is entirely independent of the original, including all nested structures.
 However, keep in mind that deep copying can be computationally expensive, especially for complex objects or arrays with many nested elements.

-18.	# what is ES6 ?
+18.#what is ES6 ?
-19.	# give me 6 features which are provided by the ES6?
+19.#give me 6 features which are provided by the ES6?
 Answer: ES6, short for ECMAScript 2015, is the sixth edition of the ECMAScript standard, which is the specification for the scripting language that JavaScript is based on.
 ES6 introduced many new features and improvements to the JavaScript language, making it more powerful, expressive, and easier to work with.
 It was a significant update to the language and has had a profound impact on modern JavaScript development.

   Some of the key features and enhancements introduced in ES6 include: